SeanAbstract/gatsby-starter-netlify-cms/src/pages/how-it-works/index.md

       All options differ in exchange rate and transfer fee charged by banks.
-We recommend that clients TRANSFER WITH online banking as there are no overseas wire fees and transactions normally take only one day to complete.
-WITHDRAWING FUNDS IS THE SAME EASY PROCESS AS A DEPOSIT.
+We recommend that clients transfer with online banking as there are no overseas wire fees and transactions normally take only one day to complete.
+Withdrawing funds is the same easy process as a deposit.
     image: /img/how-it-works-2.png
     title: Deposit and withdraw
   - body: >-
-      All tradings are conducted through our app.
+      All trades are conducted through our app.

       **Step 1** Search stock code

-      **Step 2** Jump to trade page, select price, amount, margin or not and other options, confirm the order(sell/buy)
+      **Step 2** Jump to trade page, select price, amount, margin or no margin, confirm the order(sell / buy)

-      **Step 3** Order is completed, and the positions will appear on personal portfolio statement.
+      **Step 3** Order is completed, and the positions will appear on your personal portfolio statement.
     image: /img/how-it-works-3.png
     title: How to place orders
 downloadNow: